Skip to main content

 3. Discolored or Rusty Water

-If you turn on the hot tap and see rusty, brown water, it’s a serious red flag.
+If you turn on the hot tap and see rusty, brown, or discolored water, it’s a serious red flag.
 This often means the inside of your water heater’s tank is corroding.
-The anode rod inside the tank is designed to prevent this, but once it’s used up, the tank itself starts to rust away.
-A corroding tank can lead to a major leak.
+The anode rod inside the tank is designed to prevent corrosion, but once it’s used up, the tank itself starts to rust away.
+A corroding tank typically leads to a major leak, and at that point, repair vs replacement becomes a one-sided conversation.

-A conventional tank-style water heater typically lasts 8-12 years.
+A conventional tank water heater typically lasts 8 to 12 years.
+In Las Vegas, hard water often shortens that range, so 8 to 10 years is more realistic without aggressive maintenance.
 If your unit is approaching or has surpassed this age range, it’s living on borrowed time.
-Proactively replacing an old unit is often wiser than waiting for it to fail, which could cause significant water damage to your home.
+Proactively scheduling a new water heater installation is often wiser than waiting for it to fail, which could cause significant water damage to your Las Vegas home.

 Once you’ve identified a problem, how do you choose the right path forward?
-Here are the key factors to weigh.
+Here are the key factors to weigh when considering water heater repair or replacement in Las Vegas.

 • Your unit is less than 8 years old.
 Younger heaters are generally good candidates for repair.

 • The repair cost is minor.
-Replacing a heating element or thermostat is much cheaper than a full replacement.
+Replacing a heating element, thermostat, or T&P valve is much cheaper than a full replacement.

 • The issue is with a component, not the tank itself.
 Parts are replaceable; the tank is not.

-• Your unit is over 10-12 years old.
+• Your unit is over 10 to 12 years old.
 Its efficiency has declined, and failure is imminent.

 • The repair is expensive.
-A good rule is if the repair cost is 50% or more of the price of a new unit, replacement is the better investment.
+A good rule is if the repair cost is 50% or more of the price of a new water heater, replacement is the better investment.

 • The tank is leaking.
 This is non-negotiable.
 The unit must be replaced.

 • You want better energy efficiency.
-A new water heater can significantly lower your monthly utility bills.
+According to the U.S. Department of Energy, a high-efficiency unit can significantly lower your monthly utility bills.

 Upgrading Your System: Tankless Water Heaters in Las Vegas

 When replacement is the answer, it’s a perfect opportunity to consider upgrading.
 For Las Vegas families, a tankless water heater is an excellent choice.
-Unlike traditional models that constantly heat a large tank of water, tankless systems heat water on demand.
+Unlike traditional tank water heaters that constantly heat a large tank of water, tankless systems heat water on demand.
 This provides several key benefits:

 • Endless Hot Water: No more running out of hot water after a few showers.
 Perfect for busy households.

-• Energy Savings: By only heating water when you need it, you can reduce your water heating costs by up to 30%.
+• Energy Savings: By only heating water when you need it, you can reduce your water heating costs by up to 30%, especially with an ENERGY STAR-certified unit.

 • Longer Lifespan: Tankless units can last 20 years or more, nearly double that of traditional tank heaters.